 We live in an increasingly scientific and technological age where children need to acquire the knowledge, skills and attitudes to prepare them for life in the 21st Century.
-At Powers Hall Academy, our intention is to develop children into budding scientists, who care for the world around them, are curious about what they see and experience, and are able to use science to gain a deeper respect and understanding on how human activity impacts on the planet
+At Witham Oaks Academy, our intention is to develop children into budding scientists, who care for the world around them, are curious about what they see and experience, and are able to use science to gain a deeper respect and understanding on how human activity impacts on the planet

 We intend for children to: